Ramcharitmanas: The abrupt ending

 Many scholars have commented on the sudden ending to the Manas.
 Valmiki's Uttar Kānd goes into great detail about Sita going into the forest, as a result of disapproving gossip of the citizens of Ayodhya, during the rule of Ram over Ayodhya.
 Sitaji asks mother Earth to receive her and Ram leaves his human form and returns to his celestial abode.
 Tulsidas decides not to mention these at all.
 The Katha Kar Morari Bapu has mentioned in many of his retellings of Ram Katha, that Tulsidasji didn't want to end the Manas in heartache for Sita.
 Tulsidas refers to Sita as his mother (as well as the mother of the entire universe) many times in the poem and so, on an emotional level, this becomes very understandable.
 She has endured enough pain throughout the Manas and so ends his retelling at a relatively happy moment.
 It is said that there are some Vaishnav devotees who will only recite the Bālakāṇḍa of the Manas, as this is seen as the happiest period of Ram and Sita's leela on earth.

+Translations

-English translations
+English

 Frederic Growse translated the Ramcharitmanas into English under the title The Ramayan of Tulsidas during the nineteenth century.

-An unpublished English poetic translation was made by Binda Prasad Khattri of New Market, Banda, Uttar Pradesh.
-Apparently, the translation can be sung essentially in the same way and with the same rhythm as the original Hindi work.
+Malayalam

+C. G. Rajagopal translated Ramcharitmanas into Malayalam as Tulasidasasa Ramayanam.
+For this translation, he received the Sahitya Akademi Translation Prize 2019, presented by Sahitya Akademi, India's National Academy of Letters.